 Boy, this is Scandinavian month @ RockmusicRaider – for sure.
-And with some more Prog to boot.
+And with some more Progressive Metal to boot.
 This time we are going deep down into the cold Northern fjords.
-The Norwegian Progressive Rock and Metal band Leprous have been on a roll over these past years, churning out album after album rating highly with fans on the #metal Richter scale.
+The Norwegian Progressive Rock and Metal band Leprous have been on a roll over these past years.
+They churned out album after album rating highly with fans on the #metal Richter scale.
 Their fourth studio album The Congregation serves us with a real tough cookie indeed.
 The whole concoction is – in style, not content – not unlike the Zierler début and – in part – somewhat reminiscent of Guilt Machine with their currently sole record.

 The influence of Ihsahn aka.
 Vegard Sverre Tveitan and his wife Heidi Solberg Tveitan aka.
 Ihriel can be felt strongly, which probably also explains the choice of the ugly cover of a dead dog or jackal, whatever the fuck it is.
-The cover was developed by French artist Nihil living in Norway.
+The cover was developed by French artist Nihil living in Norway too.
 The style is right up his alley.
-And there is a smelly underbelly to this record – something dark and foreboding that does not come out right, just lurking somewhere in the background.
+And there is a smelly underbelly to this record.
+Something dark and foreboding that does not come out right, just lurking somewhere in the background.
 A cold reptilian stillness that does not quite manifest itself, if you get my drift.
 Judging by the influence this band got and still is getting, I am not all too surprised.

 Recording of the vocals happened at Mnemosyne Studios, owned by Ihsahn and Ihriel.
+She is the sister of Einar Solberg, by the way.
+So all that recording activity finally is family business.
 Fascination Street Studios in Sweden, owned by Jens Borgen and Ghostward Studios covered the recording of the rest.
 The mixing and mastering, done at Fascination Street Studios, is pretty flawless and the outcome crisp and clear.
 This studio is – by the way – well-known in the scene and already put finishing touches on former albums of Leprous.
 As an example, the late album Under The Red Cloud from Amorphis was also given its finish at these very studios.

 Now, nothing would work without Einar Solberg, the stellar vocalist pulling this ship forward.
 The Congregation may come across as a bit too Einar-ish, but then this is in the eyes of the beholder (more to that later).
 Whatever the case may be, Einar is definitely one of the best Prog vocalists available to date.
 Baard Kolstad, working the drums delivers the second outstanding performance on this disc.